andersea/slurry/docs/user.rst

 the key features of Slurry, is that processing occurs asynchronously in a task based fashion.
 This allows advanced time-based components to be build, like for example sections that group input based on timers.

-Slurry is inspired a mix of different ideas from programming paradigms such as functional programming, to IoT data processing frameworks like Node-RED_, and graphical data science frameworks like KNIME_ and Alteryx_.
+Slurry is inspired by a mix of different ideas from programming paradigms such as functional programming, IoT data processing frameworks like Node-RED_, and graphical data science frameworks like KNIME_ and Alteryx_.
 From the python world, Slurry takes inspiration from iteration libraries like the built-in module itertools_.
 When combined with asynchronous features, those libraries has lead to more advanced tools like aiostream_, eventkit_ and asyncitertools_.
 Especially aiostream_ deserves